amille90/osticket-prereqs/README.md

 - Internet Information Services IIS/CGI

 <h2>Installation Steps</h2>

-The first half of this tutorial will focus on setting up the osTicket Virtual Machine in Azure.
+<h2>The first half of this tutorial will focus on setting up the osTicket Virtual Machine in Azure. </h2>

 </p>